 All too often, organizational changes end up meeting requirements without delivering expected results.
 They deliver the necessary outputs without delivering expected outcomes.
 This is what happens when the organization focuses efforts on the solution itself, rather than its benefits.
 Closing the gap between requirements and results, between outputs and outcomes, and between solutions and benefits requires focusing on the people who must use the change every day.
 How will you reap benefits from a solution if people don't adopt and use it?
 Applying change management enables you to close the gaps by preparing, equipping and supporting people through the change, so they can bring it to life in their daily work.

 Increase the likelihood of project success

 The proof is in the data.
-Prosci’s Best practices in Change Management research consistently shows that initiatives with excellent change management are six times more likely to meet objectives than those with poor change management.
+Prosci’s Best Practices in Change Management research consistently shows that initiatives with excellent change management are seven times more likely to meet objectives than those with poor change management.
 In fact, by simply moving from “poor” to “fair,” change management increases the likelihood of meeting objectives three fold.
 The better you apply change management, the more likely you are to deliver on project objectives.

 Mitigate mission-critical risk